BirdeeHub/nixCats-nvim/README.md

 #### Drawbacks:

-Specific to this project:

-You cannot launch nvim with nvim and must choose an alias.
-This is the trade off for installing multiple versions of nvim to the same user's PATH from a module, something that would normally cause a collision error.

 General nix + nvim things:

 Some vscode debuggers are not on nixpkgs so you have to build them (there's a place for it in customBuildsOverlay).
 Let people know when you figure one out or submit it to nixpkgs.
+Sometimes you can extract them from vscode plugins.

 [Mason](https://github.com/williamboman/mason.nvim) does not work on nixOS although it does on other OS options.
 However you can make it work with SharedLibraries and lspsAndRuntimeDeps options if you choose to not use those fields for their intended purpose!